Don McKinnon (rugby league): Manly-Warringah Sea Eagles

 He then signed to play with Manly in 1988 and played in six games, scoring one try.
 He was fined $10,000 for urinating on the field during the Sea Eagles clash with the Brisbane Broncos at Lang Park in round 1, 1988.
 While McKinnon wasn't the first player to have done this, he was the first to be caught on television.
 Later in the same game he dislocated his shoulder while scoring a try and upon his return from injury, couldn't force his way back into the Bob Fulton coached side and spent the rest of the season playing Reserve Grade.
 He went on to play in the Sea Eagles Reserve Grade Grand Final win at the end of the year.
 Following the Reserve Grade Grand Final, McKinnon announced his retirement from the game.

 Representative career

 New South Wales

-McKinnon gained his first representative jumper when he was selected to represent New South Wales for Game 3 of the 1982 State of Origin series at the Sydney Cricket Ground, won 10-5 by Queensland.
+McKinnon gained his first representative jumper when he was selected to represent Sydney Seconds v Country Seconds in 1978, scoring 3 tries in that match.
+He again represented Sydney Seconds in 1980 and 1981.
+He was selected for New South Wales for Game 3 of the 1982 State of Origin series at the Sydney Cricket Ground, won 10-5 by Queensland.
 He ran for 200 metres with the ball in his one appearance, the highest average for any NSW player.